kirjavascript/TetrisGYM/README-v5.md

 A trainer to drill different numbers of taps.
 Highlights the next well coming up.

-The options 0-F have burning enabled, and G-V has burning disabled.
+The options 0-F clear lines when you fill the well, and G-V act like the piece locks without a line clear.

 ### Checkerboard